 The $2,200 total cost includes air, accommodation, meals, local tours, and course fee. $1490 payable at application; course fee of $710 payable before departure.
-Flights must be booked early, usually by March when ticket prices are within our budget and seats are available.
-We fly direct Toronto -Shanghai.
+Flights must be booked early, usually by April when ticket prices are within our budget and seats are available.
+We fly direct Toronto to China.

 NOTE: Once travel cost is paid, a ticket is booked and issued in your name and arrangements and permissions are booked in China in your name.
 This travel cost is non-refundable.
 The program is heavily subsidized by our Chinese hosts who expect you to follow through with the teaching program.

 - Chinese visa: arranged for you after ticket booking